nolash/weechat-pss/scripts/python/README.md

 ### Development

-If you want to help debugging this project I would greatly appreciate it.
-Please let me know that you will be doing so:
+If you want to help debugging this project I would greatly appreciate it. **You can help merely by trying to use it.
+No need to read code etc**

+Please let me know if you do:

 * email: dev@holbrook.no
 * XMPP: lash@pimux.de